 Stir the dry ingredients together then make a well in the center and add sugar, oil, eggs and vanilla.
 Mix until smooth.
 Drain the raisins and stir them into the batter with the carrots and pineapple.

 Pour the batter into the prepared loaf pan.
-Bake for about 55 minutes, or until a knife or skewer comes out clean from the center.
+Bake for about 55 minutes (a little less for a cake), or until a knife or skewer comes out clean from the center.
 Let rest until the pan cools a little, then turn out onto a wire rack while you make the frosting.

 For the frosting: